Skip to main content

 Note that monit summary can show a process as running when it is actually waiting.
 So make sure the process is running with ps aux.

-Start Standy Nodes
+Start Standby Nodes

 After configuring the master node, monit start postgresql-ha in the standby nodes, if running a cluster.
 After that, should be back online after cloning.